Dakshinavarti shankha: Rarity

-Varieties of Valampuri shells are defined by their locality.
-The three main localities are Rameshwar, Ram Setu, and Sri Lanka.
-The second is West Coast of India or Arabian Sea and the third is Bay of Bengal.
+Varieties of Valampuri conch shells are defined by their locality where they are found.
+The three main localities are Rameshwaram, Ram Setu, and Sri Lanka.
+The second is the West Coast of India or Arabian Sea and the third is Bay of Bengal.
 All three types show variation.

 Real Lakshmi Conch (right side spinning) are estimated to occur once per 100,000 conch shells.
-The shell of the lightning whelk almost always opens on the right (when viewed with the siphonal canal pointing upwards).
-Valampuries with five plaits or folds in its cavity are known as 'Panchajanya' and are rare.
+The shell of the lightning whelk almost always opens on the right (when viewed with the siphonal canal pointing upwards) but the lightning whelk shells are not considered sacred because a real shankha has 3 to 7 ridges or plaits on its columella, whereas whelk shells have no such plaits.
+Valampuries with five plaits or folds in its cavity are known as 'Panchajanya' (symbolic of the conch shell used by Lord Krishna) and are rare.

-Most of the Indian Valampuries show presence of orange coloured inner lip.
-Valampuries with Orange Brown innerlip and with Orange coloured stripes on the main body whorl are also seen.
-Completely milky-white Valampuries are rare and expensive.
-Gauri Valampuries showing presence of dark brown or black periostrachum (conch skin) spots near its cavity on main body whorl look beautiful and are rare and expensive.
-Giant Valampuries more than 10 kg are extremely rare.
-Valampuries more than 3 feet and many freak types in Dakshinsvarti have been reported.
+Most of the Indian Valampuri conch shells show the presence of orange coloured inner lip.
+Valampuri shells with orange brown inner lip and with orange coloured stripes on the main body whorl are also seen.
+Completely milky-white Valampuri shells are rare and expensive.
+Gauri Valampuri shells showing presence of dark brown or black periostracum (conch skin) spots near its cavity on main body whorl look beautiful and are rare and expensive.
+Giant Valampuri shells more than 10 kg are extremely rare.
+Valampuri shells more than 3 feet long and many freak types in Valampuri shells have been reported.